across from Maschio Angioino,

 construction during the 1930s

-is responsible for a number of large buildings in the
+is responsible for many large buildings in the port,

 especially the eastern end, was then heavily bombed in WW

 over the last 20 years along the long portside road

 have now repaired much of that damage, if adding to the

 eye-jolt of large glass and steel buildings right next to